cyberark/summon/README.md

 * Fetching secrets from a trusted store
 * Exporting secret values to a sub-process environment

-Note that summon is still in **early stages**, we are looking for feedback and contributions.

 ## Install

-Note basic **summon** install is not fully functional; you need to also install a [provider of your choice](http://cyberark.github.io/summon/#providers) before it's ready for use.
+Note installing **summon** alone is not sufficient; you need to also install a [provider of your choice](http://cyberark.github.io/summon/#providers) before it's ready for use.

 Pre-built binaries and packages are available from GitHub releases [here](https://github.com/cyberark/summon/releases).